linroger/FinanceCompendium/I. Foundations/Mathematics/FINM Mathematical Finance/Lecture Notes/Mathematical Finance Lecture3.md

 Exercise: Show that, for the  $T$ -period binary market with the natural filtration, there is a one-to-one correspondence between adapted processes and functions on the nodes of the binary tree that represents the market.

-# 3. SELF-FINANCING PORTFOLIOS
+## 3. Self-Financing Portfolios

 Dynamic Portfolios.
 Consider a  $T$ -period market  $\mathcal{M}$  with traded assets  $A^1, A^2, \ldots, A^K$ .
 Denote by  $S_t^A(\omega)$  the share price of asset  $A$  at time  $t$  under market scenario  $\omega$ .
 Generally, a trader will hold not just a single asset, but a portfolio consisting of shares (possibly short) of each of the traded assets  $A^j$ ; moreover, the trader may adjust his/her portfolio as time progresses, in a manner that is scenario-dependent.
 Such a timeand scenario-dependent

 portfolio is called a dynamic, or dynamically rebalanced, portfolio.
-If  $\theta_t^A (\omega)$  denotes the number of shares of asset  $A$  held in a dynamically rebalanced portfolio during the tth trading period (that is, during the period following completion of trading at time  $t$  until the beginning of trading at time  $t + 1$ ) under scenario  $\omega$ , then the sequence  $(\theta_t^A)_{0\leq t\leq T}$  must be adapted to the natural filtration.
+If $\theta_t^A (\omega)$ denotes the number of shares of asset $A$ held in a dynamically rebalanced portfolio during the tth trading period (that is, during the period following completion of trading at time $t$ until the beginning of trading at time $t + 1$) under scenario $\omega$, then the sequence $(\theta_t^A)_{0\leq t\leq T}$ must be adapted to the natural filtration.
 A dynamic portfolio will be called bounded if each of the random variables $\theta_t^A$ is bounded.
 Note that in markets with only finitely many scenarios, all dynamic portfolios are bounded.

 Self-Financing Portfolios.
 The total value of the portfolio  $\theta$  after rebalancing at time  $t$ , in scenario  $\omega$ , is